MelancholySlime/Shelter/README.md

 ---

 This is an offline-capable, static archive of the official SHELTER website.
-The original site has been offline for years — this is kept here purely as a personal memory archive.
+This is kept here purely as a personal memory archive.

 ## Why Does This Exist?